VahidHoseini-ir/MySystem/README.md

-# MySystem
-# system i set up in project to easy use of them
+# system I set up in project to easy use of them

 ## How you should use it below code
 its just for having your ads system and updating system